dalgard/meteor-viewmodel/README.md

 `meteor install dalgard:viewmodel`

-If you are migrating from `manuel:viewmodel` or would like to try both packages side by side, read the [Migration](#migration) section.
+If you are migrating from `manuel:viewmodel` or want to try both packages side by side, read the [Migration](#migration) section.

 ### Contents